 The original drives used the SASI interface (largely equivalent to a SCSI I interface) which made writing the hardware drivers relatively simple, using high level "sector" operations to talk to the logical layout of the drive.
+There were also Winchester drives using a proprietary interface between the micro and the drive itself.

-However this approach has a number of draw backs
+However this approach has a number of drawbacks

 Though filing system software would be required, there's no reason in principle why an ATAPI device could not appear amongst the 4 drives - opening up the possibility of support for CD-ROM as well as harddisc storage.